The SDD pipeline

 subgraph s_spec [Tracking issue state: sdd:spec]

-a_classify[sdd-spec classifies the issue<br/>full path: draft a spec<br/>fast path: post a /fastpath proposal]:::agent
+a_classify[sdd-spec classifies the issue<br/>full path: draft a spec<br/>single-PR path: post an /agile proposal]:::agent

 a_spec[sdd-spec drafts the spec<br/>opens a spec sub-issue and a spec PR]:::agent